Network resilience: Phase transitions in biological networks

-The mutually inhibitory network have been widely used to describe the bistable phenomenon that exists in the growth and development of organisms.
-For instance, in mammalian embryonic stem cells, the decision between the epiblast and primitive endoderm fate can be described by a simple mutual repression circuit modulated by FGF/MAPK signaling \cite{schroter2015fgf}.
-The lysogeny–lytic bistable switch in bacteriophage $\lambda$ can be described by similar models \cite{isaacs2003prediction, tian2004bistability, schubert2007cro, bednarz2014revisiting}.
-In addition, such model can be used to engineer artificial gene networks in mammalian cells, and the developed epigenetic circuitry is able to switch between two stable transgene expression states after transient administration of two alternate drugs \cite{kramer2004engineered}, enabling precise and timely molecular interventions in gene therapy.
+Mutual inhibitory networks have been widely used to describe bistable phenomena that occur during the growth and development of organisms.
+For instance, the decision between epiblast and primitive endoderm fate in mammalian embryonic stem cells can be described by a simple mutual repression circuit modulated by FGF/MAPK signaling \cite{schroter2015fgf}.
+The lysogenic-lytic bistable switch in bacteriophage $\lambda$ can be described by similar models \cite{bednarz2014revisiting}.
+Furthermore, such models can be used to engineer artificial gene networks in mammalian cells.
+The developed epigenetic circuitry can switch between two stable transgene expression states after transient administration of two alternate drugs \cite{kramer2004engineered}, enabling precise and timely molecular interventions in gene therapy.